physics515/VBA-Common-Library/README.md

 # VBA-Common-Library
-A library of common VBA functions.
+A library of common VBA functions that I have found useful over the years.

+## Base64Encode
+Encodes string to Base64.

+Input: `String`

+Output: `String` encoded to base64